jeremenichelli/jeremenichelli.github.io/_posts/2016-09-12-the-component-based-frameworks-experience.md

 It won't be hard to adopt if you are coming from **Angular 1.x**, but if you are not prepare for a big learning curve. **Angular 2** requires a lot of configuration to bootstrap a simple application, but scaling over it is really easy.

-> When using Angular 2 in your project, you are choosing a slow start for a rapid and organized&nbsp;growth
+> When using Angular 2 in your project, you are choosing a slow start for a rapid and organized growth

 This second version introduces interesting concepts and improvements under the hood, but they will be hard to sell if documentation and initial configuration aren't friendly for begginers.